AyanThara/DSA-Journey-2026/Progress.md

 - Print array using function
 - Find maximum element in array
 - Swap alternate elements in array
+- Finding the unique element in the array -coding ninjas

 ### Key Learnings
 - Arrays are passed to functions by reference